1. Why is open communication with my tween important for their health and safety?

 Fact: It is possible and necessary to have age-appropriate conversations about personal safety with young children without delving into explicit details about sex.
 Addressing safety should be ongoing, especially for younger children who benefit from repetition to reinforce learning.
 As you remind your child to look both ways before crossing the street, safety conversations require ongoing attention.

-Fact: While encouraging children to confide in you is crucial, it’s important to acknowledge that they may not always feel comfortable discussing their concerns with you.
+Fact: While encouraging children to confide in you is crucial, it’s essential to acknowledge that they may not always feel comfortable discussing their concerns with you.
 Sexual offenders often threaten children to deter disclosure.
 To enhance safety, encourage your children to identify five trusted adults they can confide in and emphasise the importance of persistently seeking help until someone assists.

-By debunking these myths and engaging in active conversations, parents can empower their children with the knowledge and skills necessary to navigate potential risks and protect their well-being.
+By debunking these myths and engaging in active conversations, parents can empower their children with the knowledge and skills to navigate potential risks and protect their well-being.
 Remember, maintaining open lines of communication and ensuring ongoing discussions are key to promoting a safe environment for your children.

 By conversing regularly with your tween about their health, safety, and body boundaries, you equip them with the knowledge and confidence to navigate the world more effectively.
 Remember to keep the conversations age-appropriate, ongoing, and free from judgment.
 Prioritising their well-being and providing a safe space for open dialogue are crucial steps in keeping your children healthy and protected.